-Analysis | Fact-checking President Trump’s acceptance speech at the 2020 RNC
+Analysis | Fact-checking President Trump’s acceptance speech at the GOP convention

 Trump is talking about raw numbers, which is misleading.
 (And if you believe China, Beijing actually exceeds the numbers of tests, 90 million to 79 million for the United States.)

-The key indicator is tests per capita, which gives a read on the share of the population that has contracted the novel coronavirus that causes covid-19.
+The key indicator is tests per capita, which gives a read on the share of the population that has contracted the novel coronavirus that causes the disease covid-19.
 The United States still lags major countries such as Russia and is tied with Britain in terms of number of tests per million people.

 “When I took bold action to issue a travel ban on China, very early indeed, Joe Biden called it hysterical and xenophobic.
 And then I introduced a ban on Europe, very early again.
 If we had listened to Joe, hundreds of thousands more Americans would have died.”